FreshRSS

 How to Protect Your Digital Identity

 People under 60 are losing it online.
-And by it, I mean money—thanks to digital identity theft.
+And by it, I mean money, due to digital identity theft.

-In its simplest form, your digital identity is made up of a whole host of things that can be traced back to you and who you are.
-That can range anywhere from photos you post online to online shopping accounts, email accounts to telephone numbers, and bank accounts to your tax ID.
+In its simplest form, your digital identity consists of a set of attributes that can be traced back to you and your identity.
+That can range from photos you post online to online shopping accounts, email accounts, telephone numbers, bank accounts, and your tax ID.

 In this way, your digital identity is like dozens upon dozens of puzzle pieces made up of different accounts, ID numbers, and so forth.
 When put together, they create a picture of you.
 And that’s why those little puzzle pieces of your identity are such attractive targets for hackers.
 If they get the right combination of them, you can end up a victim of theft or fraud.